swcarpentry/website/_posts/2018/01/2018-01-03-rse-conf-repost.md

 ### Just a few more things
 Let me highlight that all the materials for the workshop can be found at https://github.com/trallard/JNB_reproducible and that all of it is completely self contained in the form of a Docker container.

-If you missed out on the conference and would like to see the videos and slides of the various talks do not forget to visit the [RSE conference website](http://rse.ac.uk/conf2017/talk-slides-downloads/).
+If you missed out on the conference and would like to see the videos and slides of the various talks do not forget to visit the [RSE conference website](http://rse.ac.uk/conf2017/talk-slides-downloads/).\

+---

+*This post originally appeared [here](http://rse.shef.ac.uk/blog/a-successful-2nd-rse-conference/).
+Reposted with permission.*